 - British Columbia – British Columbia Lottery Corp.
 PlayNow BC is the only government-regulated sportsbook in British Columbia.
 But residents can also enjoy the entire range of offshore sportsbooks.

 - Manitoba - Western Canada Lottery Corp.
 PlayNow Manitoba is similarly the only operator licensed within the province.
-Manitoba residents can still enjoy a range of available offshore betting sites.
+Manitoba residents can still enjoy a range of available offshore sportsbooks.

 - New Brunswick — Atlantic Lottery Corp.
 The provincial ProLine operator is the major licensed operator within New Brunswick.
 Quality offshore options can still be used within New Brunswick.